blue-worm/DBDA-python/README.md

-# Doing Bayesian Data Analysis - Python/PyMC3
+# Bayesian Data Analysis - Python/PyMC3

-This repository contains Python/PyMC3 code for a selection of models and figures from the book _Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan'_, Second Edition, by John Kruschke (2015).
+This repository contains Python/PyMC3 code designed as an introduction for those familiar with introductory statisical concepts, likely from a null hypothesis significance testing (NHST) perspective.
+The code began life as a python implementation of models/figures from the book _Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan'_, Second Edition, by John Kruschke (2015), but has migrated quite a bit since then.
+Given the age of that book and the ever-advancing development of PyMC3, attempting to implement the book's models exactly has become less useful.

 The datasets used in this repository have been retrieved from [the book's website](https://sites.google.com/site/doingbayesiandataanalysis/).
-Note that, this repository is not a standalone tutorial and that you probably should have a copy of the book to follow along.
-Suggestions for improvement and help with unsolved issues are welcome!
+Note that, this repository is not a standalone tutorial and will be far more helpful with guidance (e.g., Kruschke's book).
+Questions, suggestions for improvement, and/or help with further development of the notebooks are always welcome!

-Note that the code is in Jupyter Notebook format and requires modification to use with other datasets.

-Some of the general concepts from the book are discussed in papers by Kruschke & Liddell.
-See references below.

 ### Notebooks